How I Cut Search Latency from 17.77s to 988ms in Production

 1. N+1 Queries in Relationship Loading

-Some parts of the endpoint were loading related models lazily while iterating through results, which caused many repeated database queries.
+This turned out to be the single biggest win.
+Some parts of the endpoint were loading related models lazily while iterating through results—causing 100+ separate database queries where only 3–5 were needed.

 Before (N+1 Problem):